 Sony’s Alpha A7r Mark III is a full-frame mirrorless camera with 42.4 Megapixels, 4k HDR video and 10fps continuous shooting with autofocus.
 Announced in October 2017, it’s the successor to the A7r Mark II launched just over two years earlier.
 The new Mark III shares the same 42.4 Megapixel Back-Illuminated CMOS sensor as its predecessor as well as the same body shape, but inside there’s a number of important differences, not to mention a few on the outside too.

 The sensor offers the same 399-point embedded phase-detect AF system, but complements it with a new 425 area contrast-based system (up from 25 on the A7r II), with Sony claiming AF speed, subject tracking and eye AF all operating twice as fast as before, and at light levels down to -3EV.
 The Mark III can also shoot bursts at up to 10fps (or 8fps with live feedback) using the mechanical or silent electronic shutter, both with full AF and AE.
 4k recording is still available in full-frame or Super-35 modes (the latter still delivering better quality thanks to its oversampling of 5k data), but there’s now the option of S-Log 3 and Hybrid Log Gamma HDR, as well as 1080 at 120p.
 And while the body shape is unchanged from the Mark II, Sony has impressively managed to squeeze-in the dual SD slots (one exploiting UHS-II), AF joystick, AF-ON button, PC Sync port, Quad VGA OLED viewfinder, and the NP-FZ100 battery pack (2.2 times the capacity of the old battery) from the Alpha A9.
 The screen is also now touch-sensitive and there’s both USB-2 and USB-C / 3 ports, allowing you to power the camera with one and tether with the other if desired.
-In my in-depth review, I’ll examine the new features and performance for both high resolution static compositions and fast action, but I’ll start with my video reviews, first my overview, followed by my thoughts, results and samples so far!
-I’m well-underway with my final review, so check back soon for lots of updates!
+In my in-depth review, I’ll examine the new features and performance for both high resolution static compositions and fast action, but I’ll start with my video reviews, first my overview, followed by my three-part in-depth report; if you prefer, there’s an audio version you might want to listen to while thumbing through the main review below.

-The Alpha A7r Mark III may share the body shape of its predecessor, but inherits a number of controls and other physical enhancements introduced on the larger A9.
+The Alpha A7r Mark III may share the body shape of its predecessor, but inherits a number of controls and other physical enhancements introduced on the A9.
 I really hoped they’d make an appearance here, but assumed it would involve adopting the A9 body.
-As it stands, Sony has managed to squeeze them into the smaller A7 II series body despite previously suggesting this wouldn’t be possible.
-I also understand the weather sealing is a little better than the A7r II.
+As it stands, Sony’s decided to squeeze them into the Mark II body shape but claims the weather sealing is now a little better than the A7r II.

-I’m also delighted to find a touchscreen on the A7r Mark III and while, like the A9 and A6500, it’s still underused, you can at least now tap to reposition the AF area or pull-focus during videos.
+I’m also delighted to find the touchscreen on the A7r Mark III and while, like the A9 and A6500, it’s still underused, you can at least now tap to reposition the AF area or pull-focus during videos.
 You can also use the screen as a touchpad AF and if desired, configure it to only respond to a specific half or quarter section of the screen, thereby minimizing the chance of a nose operating it by mistake.

-In a missed opportunity, the touchscreen still can’t be used to navigate the menus, tap out text strings like the copyright, or even tap the large touch-friendly icons in the on-screen Fn menu.
+In a continued missed opportunity though, the touchscreen still can’t be used to navigate the menus, tap out text strings like the copyright, or even tap the large touch-friendly icons in the on-screen Fn menu.
 Even Fujifilm has finally touch-enabled its Q Menu on the XE3 and it’s so much better for it.
 And while you can enable a double-tap to enlarge an image on the A7r III in playback and push to scroll around for a closer look, you can’t actually swipe through images.
 I think Sony really needs to look at the competition and add much more touch functionality.

 The A7r Mark III also inherits the superb viewfinder of the A9.
 This delivers the same 100% coverage with a large 0.78x magnification as the A7r Mark II, but the OLED panel now features ‘Quad VGA’ resolution, boosting the detail from 1024×768 to 1280×960 pixels.
 The difference can be subtle, but look closely at the finest details, especially on text or distant grill patterns, and you’ll notice the A7r III’s viewfinder is crisper and better avoids any kind of moire, fuzziness or other electronic artefacts.
 The end result is an image that looks more real, while still enjoying the large immersive nature of its predecessors.
 You also get the wealth of shooting aids including a dual-axis leveling gauge, live histogram, alignment grids, magnification, zebra patterns and focus peaking.